NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

 The images are created with bicubic interpolation in the ortho image and are saved with float pixels.
 Missing pixels will have nodata values.

+If the cameras are created from scratch, the camera view can follow a custom path on the surface (:numref:`sat_sim_custom_path`).

 Example (use given cameras)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::